na-na-hi/renget/archive/tmd2many_abilities.md

 Torrent | While below ⅓ HP, the damage of the User's Water-Type moves is increased by 5.
 Tough Claws | The damage of the User's Physical Moves is increased by 3.
 Toxic Boost | While Poisoned, the User's Attack is increased by 5.
+Toxic Chain | The User's Attacking Moves have a ≥14 chance of inflicting Poison.
 Toxic Debris | When the User is hit by a Physical Move, the Opponent is Poisoned.
 Attacking them again makes the Opponent Badly Poisoned.
 Trace | Once per battle, the User can copy an Ally's Ability, replacing Trace.
 Transistor | Increases the damage of the User's Electric-Type Moves by 5.